Daria: Reap-Eat-View

 Despite being a junior in high school, Daria is extremely intelligent and aware of complicated issues.
 She also has a strong sense of ethics and morality that often forces her further into the role of "outcast."
 She will quickly refuse to involve herself in something she feels even remotely relates to an issue she doesn't morally agree with, such as sucking up to the interviewer during a college application, for instance.
 Her position is not helped much by her coping method, which is to analytically joke in a sarcastic monotone about the things happening around her.
 This, by the way, is the primary delivery of humor for the show; if you care not for cynical sarcastic humor, this may not be the show for you.
 There are plenty of other instances where the humor does not rely on the deadpan delivery of its protagonist, but since Daria is the main character, we spend a lot of time with her.

 Despite her antisocial nature and unpopularity, many of the other students, her parents, and her teachers respect her (even if they wouldn't admit it).
-They often come to her asking for advice, to which she replies with a degrading comment in an attempt to immediately push them away, or she gives in to her conscience and sense of morality, and helps them.
-As the show progresses, she finds herself in some typical teenage scenarios and some not so typical scenarios, from which she gains a lesson or at least a reason to break down some of her ethical barriers.
+They often come to her asking for advice, to which she replies with a degrading comment in an attempt to immediately push them away, or she gives in to her conscience and sense of morality and helps them.
+As the show progresses, she finds herself in some typical teenage scenarios and some not-so-typical scenarios, from which she gains a lesson or at least a reason to break down some of her ethical barriers.

 Dariapose.jpg

 Her moral compass is a strong proponent of her as a character.
-It's often something that leads her deeper into the outcast role and further in to the bad side of her peers.
+It's often something that leads her deeper into the outcast role and further into the bad side of her peers.
 Sometimes she stands firm in her decision, deals with the flack, and it all works out.
 Sometimes she figures that it makes more sense to give in to the pressure, though not without a fight.
 I remember liking her character more because of the fact that she stood up for what she believed in, but she wasn't so naive that she would be too stubborn to just do the "right" thing and go with the flow.
 She was a prime example of a character who had to constantly pick her battles, a dynamic that made her more relatable.
-Her behavior and attitude as the character with a strong sense of logic remains relatively consistent for the first few seasons and then it starts to waver as the series progresses.
+Her behavior and attitude as the character with a strong sense of logic remain relatively consistent for the first few seasons and then it starts to waver as the series progresses.
 Unfortunately, I'd argue that this is more of a flaw to series as opposed to a sign of actual character growth, but we'll get more into the details about this later.

 The Side Characters